apache/allura/Allura/docs/platform/scm.rst

 Determining which commit was the last to touch a given set of files or directories can be complicated, depending on the specific SCM tool.
-Git and Mercurial require manually walking up the commit history to discover this information, while SVN can return it all from a singlle `info2` command (though the SVN call will be signficantly slower than any individual call to Git or Mercurial).
+Git and Mercurial require manually walking up the commit history to discover this information, while SVN can return it all from a single `info2` command (though the SVN call will be significantly slower than any individual call to Git or Mercurial).
 Because this can sometimes be costly to generate, it is cached via the `allura.model.repository.LastCommit` model.
 This will generate the data on demand by calling the underlying